Some Extras to make Tiger ownership even better

 Very helpful if I need to read my GPS in detail or look at a map.

-back of my head.
-I fitted Overtaking Mirrors sourced from
+eyes in the back of my head.
+I fitted Overtaking

-eBay.
-I found it distracting seeing my arm and body in view so
+found it distracting seeing my arm and body in view

-I cut one mirror in half and stuck half on the edge of each
+so I cut one mirror in half and stuck half on the edge

 I had to use this puncture repair kit on another bike while in

-now carry it if I am going off piste or on a long trip.
-I also have
+I now carry it if I am going off piste or on a long trip.
+I also

-a set for my Volvo car which does not have a spare wheel.
+have a set for my car which does not carry a spare wheel.

 I have been looking for a simple, quality camera to take on a motorcycle holiday that